CarlsonBuma/gigup-webscraper/readme.md

 - Chrome 90+ (Manifest V3 requirement)
 - Chromium-based browsers (Edge, Brave, etc.)

-### Key Features
+## Key Features

-- **Text Selection Inspector** - Select text or HTML elements on any webpage
-- **Dynamic API Integration** - Send captured HTML to a backend API endpoint, hosted by your service provider
-- **Secure Authentication** - Store and manage API secrets locally in browser storage
+- **Scaled Data Extraction** – Capture structured content from websites repeatedly and reliably, enabling large‑scale scraping workflows
+- **Provider‑Supplied API Connection** – Connect directly to your service provider’s API using the endpoint and secret they supply for further processing
+- **Structured Data Delivery** – Send clean, noise‑free HTML snippets that are ready for AI extraction, content analysis, or automated processing by the provider
-- **Side Panel Interface** - Convenient side panel UI for all extension features
+- **Side Panel Workflow** – Manage configuration, preview captured snippets, and control requests through a simple side panel interface
-- **Smart HTML Filtering** - Automatically removes scripts, styles, forms, and other non-content elements
-- **Real-time Output** - View captured HTML before sending to API
+- **Preview & Validation** – Review extracted content in real time before submission, ensuring accuracy and control for both user and provider

 ---

 ## 👤 For End Users